vintagemind/vintagemind.github.io/blog/posts/change_background.md

 Step 2:

 Click the Show in Finder button next to Profile Folder.
-Create a folder called **Chrome** in the **nhtg6jgg.default-release** folder.
+Create a folder called **Chrome** in the **xxxxxxxx.default-release** folder.
 Your screen should look like the below:

 ![image](https://user-images.githubusercontent.com/63845509/176843195-39c978fb-d516-4320-a790-ebc9005225c9.png)